Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 as readers may be currently using the blocks of the file.
 `free` will return immediately after the request is acknowledged by the master.
 Note that files must be already persisted in under storage before being freed or the `free` command will fail.
 Any pinned files cannot be freed unless `-f` option is specified.
-TODO: i have yet to read anything about pinning in the root level docs or advanced section???
 The `free` command does not delete any data from the under storage system, only removing the blocks of those files in Alluxio space to reclaim space.
 Metadata is not affected by this operation; a freed file will still show up if an `ls` command is run.